-Unless the context otherwise requires, references in this Form 10-K to "RenaissanceRe" refers to RenaissanceRe Holdings Ltd. (the parent company) and the "Company" refers to RenaissanceRe Holdings Ltd. and its subsidiaries, which principally include, but are not limited to, Renaissance Reinsurance Ltd. ("Renaissance Reinsurance"), RenaissanceRe Specialty Risks Ltd. ("RenaissanceRe Specialty Risks"), RenaissanceRe Specialty U.S. "), Renaissance Reinsurance of Europe ("ROE") and the Company's Lloyd's syndicate, RenaissanceRe Syndicate 1458 ("Syndicate 1458").
+Unless the context otherwise requires, references in this Form 10-K to "RenaissanceRe" refer to RenaissanceRe Holdings Ltd. (the parent company) and to the "Company" refers to RenaissanceRe Holdings Ltd. and its subsidiaries, which principally include, but are not limited to, Renaissance Reinsurance Ltd. ("Renaissance Reinsurance"), RenaissanceRe Specialty Risks Ltd. ("RenaissanceRe Specialty Risks"), RenaissanceRe Specialty U.S. Ltd. ("RenaissanceRe Specialty U.S."), Renaissance Reinsurance of Europe ("ROE") and the Company's Lloyd's syndicate, RenaissanceRe Syndicate 1458 ("Syndicate 1458").